jefarrell/dataWorkshop/README.md

 dataWorkshop
 ============
-##Data Workshop @ NYU ITP taught in conjunction with [Brian Clifton](http://www.gihub.com/bclifton)
+##Data Workshop @ NYU ITP
+##Taught in conjunction with [Brian Clifton](http://www.gihub.com/bclifton)

 ####Introduction to working with data.

-Using Processing, with data collected from the NYT API.
+Examples in Processing, with data collected from the NYT API.

 Resources file contains links to data resources.